waterfloo/8812au-20210629/README.md

 - VHT control (allows 80 MHz channel width in AP mode)
 - SU Beamformee and MU Beamformee control
 - SU Beamformer control
+- DFS Channel support and control for AP mode
 - USB mode control

-Note: WPA3-SAE support is in this driver, however, for it to work in almost all Linux distros, you will need to download, compile and install the current master of wpa_supplicant at the following site:
+Note: WPA3-SAE support is in this driver, however, for it to work with current Linux distros, you will need to download, compile and install the current master of wpa_supplicant at the following site:

 https://w1.fi/cgit/